 Mission Critical Institute for Cybersecurity Staff Member: Welcome everyone.
 We are so pleased to have you here.
 Thank you for joining tonight’s webinar, the best cyber breach protection, which of course is certified NIST RMF professionals.
-Our panel tonight will include Dr. Ron Ross, Mr. Richards Spires, and Dr. Victor Berlin, who will also be co-moderating with me.
-I’m Christine Olyer, the director of Academic Programs for Mission Critical Institute.
+Our panel tonight will include Dr. Ron Ross, Mr. Richards Spires, and Mission Critical Institute staff, who will also be co-moderating with me.
+I’m the Director of Academic Programs for Mission Critical Institute.
 Before we get started, I would like to address just a few housekeeping items.
 To prevent background noise you’ll notice that all participants are muted throughout the session.
 You may, however, type some questions into the questions link that you see there where it says questions from the audience, and we will try to get to all of those if time permits.
 We will have a Q&A session at the end.

 Dr. Ron Ross: Thanks very much, and thanks everybody for joining tonight, and thanks to our host, the Mission Critical Institute and Learning Tree International.
 I think before we get into the details, I always like to set the context for what we’re going to be talking about tonight, and it’s very easy in the world of cybersecurity to get lost in the details.
 It’s a very challenging career field to be in.
 I think today there’s no skill or there is no profession that is of greater importance than the cyber security profession.